ilanschnell/bitarray/doc/reference.rst

 ``int2ba(int, /, length=None, endian=None, signed=False)`` -> bitarray
-   Convert the given integer to a bitarray (with given endianness, and no leading (big-endian) / trailing (little-endian) zeros), unless the ``length`` of the bitarray is provided.
+   Convert the given integer to a bitarray (with given bit-endianness, and no leading (big-endian) / trailing (little-endian) zeros), unless the ``length`` of the bitarray is provided.
 An ``OverflowError`` is raised if the integer is not representable with the given number of bits.